Jieying-Chen/IIB_Project/README.md

-# IIB project: Resynthesis of complex audio waveforms using pianos
+# IIB project: Resynthesis of human speech using pianos

 This is the repository of the Engineering part IIB project 'Resynthesis of complex audio waveforms using pianos'. </br>